QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 **Step 2.**
     Initially set all profile parameters so as to catch the maximum possible number of target calls/syllables.

 > Step 2a.
-Set the array of decibel thresholds to cover the expected range of call amplitudes from minimum to maxumum decibels.
+Set the array of decibel thresholds to cover the expected range of call amplitudes from minimum to maximum decibels.

 > Step 2b.
 Set the minimum and maximum duration values to catch every target call by a wide margin.
 At this stage, do not worry that you are also catching a lot of false-positive events.